-For examples of the presentation styles, see the PowerBuilder Users Guide.
+For examples of the presentation styles, see Section 17.2, "Choosing a presentation style" in Users Guide.

+Data sources

-Data sources The data source specifies where the data in the DataWindow comes from and what data items are displayed.
+The data source specifies where the data in the DataWindow comes from and what data items are displayed.
 Data can come from tables in a database, a Web service, a file with data that you can import, or code that specifies the data.
 For databases, the data specification is saved in a SQL statement.
 In all cases, the DataWindow object saves the names of the data items to display, as well as their datatypes.